hack-the-crisis-web/htc-web/src/content/tracklists/health-wellness.md

       routines and keeping from going stir crazy.
 We challenge you explore how music can be used to promote health and wellness in the “stay at home” era of COVID-19?
+  - title: Public health measures
+    logo: /img/1200px-ecdc_logo.svg.png
+    logoTitle: by European Centre for Disease Prevention and Control
+    linkTitle: ''
+    linkUrl: ''
+    description: >-
+      Public health measures adopted for reducing the impact of COVID-19 include severe limitations of people movement and social contacts.
+It is difficult to adhere to these recommendations for very long times.
+The rules and prevention measures change when the epidemic proceeds.
+How can the citizen get the latest instructions (valid for the location) and how to support him to act accordingly?
 widgetCode: >-
   <div class='embedsocial-hashtag'
   data-ref="0e0f8d147b4635f142baa7059bb9dd0d857b4888"